amberbk/1/README.md

-first time to use this :)
+try to use this :)